Edna May Oliver

 Edna May Oliver - Born November 9, 1883 - November 9, 1942

-She appeared as the protective Miss Pross in the 1935 Tale of Two Cities, and the equally protective (but zanier) Aunt Betsy in David Copperfield, also from 1935.
+Oliver appeared in 49 films, her best known roles probably being the protective (and lethal) Miss Pross in the 1935 Tale of Two Cities, Aunt March in Little Women (1933) and the protective (and zany) Aunt Betsy in David Copperfield (1935).

 She was the arrogant Lady Catherine De Bourgh in 1940's Pride and Prejudice, creating the first cinematic version of the Jane Austen character.